rust-lang/book/nostarch/appendix.md

 The `Clone` trait allows you to explicitly create a deep copy of a value, and the duplication process might involve running arbitrary code and copying heap data.
-See “Ways Variables and Data Interact: Clone” on page XX for more information on `Clone`.
+See “Variables and Data Interacting with Clone” on page XX for more information on `Clone`.

 Deriving `Clone` implements the `clone` method, which when implemented for the